jvstinian/zombpyg/README.md

 Create your own players
 =======================

-We will only provide an overview for adding new player bots here.
+We will only provide a brief overview for adding new player bots here.
 To add a new bot, the recommended approach would be to
 * make a copy of the file for an existing player (e.g., of "terminator") in the directory `zombpyg/players/`,
 * edit the method `next_step` as desired, making sure to call `self.play_action(action)` at the end of the method, and